dxfrontier/cds-ts-dispatcher/README.md

 `SAP CAP` `NodeJS-based project` using TypesScript decorators for rapid development.

-The goal of SAP CAP Nodejs Decorators is to significantly reduce the boilerplate code required to implement `JS` handlers provided by the `SAP CAP framework`.
+The goal of SAP CAP Nodejs Decorators is to significantly reduce the boilerplate code required to implement JS handlers provided by the SAP CAP framework.

 <a name="readme-top"></a>